larrydodson/School_District_Analysis/README.md

 ## Summary

 Four major changes in the updated school district analysis (after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs).
-   1. a
-   2. b
-   3. c
-   4. d

-How does replacing the ninth-grade scores affect the following: How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
-             - Math and reading scores by grade
+   1. Math and reading scores by grade.
-             - Scores by school spending
+   2. Scores by school spending.
-             - Scores by school size
+   3. Scores by school size.
-             - Scores by school type
+   4. Scores by school type.

 .